keh101/Olympic-Analysis/README.md

   ffmpeg

      Download ffmpeg from https://www.ffmpeg.org/download.html into a folder named ffmpeg.

      Install it.
 And add it to the environment path of your computer.

+     Make sure to run "animation.FFMpegWriter.isAvailable()" in the first section of Background info.ipynb.

+     If it is true, then ffmpeg is installed succesfully.

   os, pandas, matplotlib, numpy, seaborn

      For windows users, use pip install XXX command.